nus-cs2103-AY2324S1/tp/docs/UserGuide.md

 **Scenario**

-You wish to view schedules assigned to tutor **Irfan Ibrahim** that have been marked as `COMPLETED`.
+You wish to view schedules assigned to tutor **Irfan Ibrahim** that have been marked as COMPLETED.

 Use the list schedule function!